 Enriched views.
 Narval supports two distinct views of the (R, E)-narrowing and FV-narrowing trees: namely, the standard view and the instrumented view.
 The standard view (which is the default mode) focuses on the narrowing steps, whereas the instrumented view completes the picture with all of the internal reduction steps that are performed, using equations, axioms, and Maude built-in operations up to reaching the normalized form of each term.
 The instrumented view can be locally enabled on a selected narrowing step by pressing the + symbol labelling the associated edge in the tree.
-For instance, Figure 7 illustrates the instrumented view for the (R, E)-narrowing step from s_1 to s_5 that appears in the narrowing tree of Figure 3.
-Observe that the sequence of lightblue nodes in Figure 7 rewrites the term eps eps into its normalized form eps by using the equations 16-18 of the GRAMMAR-INT module of Figure 1.
+For instance, Figure 7 illustrates the instrumented view for the (R, E)-narrowing step from s_1 to s_5 in Figure 3.
+Observe that the instrumented sequence of light blue nodes in Figure 7 rewrites the term eps eps eps into its normalized form eps by using (an explicit equational representation of) the unity axiom for the operator (see Section 5 for further details).